Why is Behavioral Advertising Important?

-Should you go ahead and opt-out of interest-based advertising from one, or all, of the companies at this page, you should expect the following:
+Should you go ahead and opt-out of interest-based advertising you should expect the following:

 - Opting out does not stop companies from displaying ads, it only prevents companies from showing you targeted ads based upon your previous online behavior and activity-based interests.

 - Opt-outs do not remove ads.
 As we have stated before, opting-out of OBA will not prevent you from continuing to see online ads.
 You may even see online ads from companies from which you opted-out.